Skip to content

 excel.run()

-You can also deploy the demo add-in from a workspace:
+You can also deploy the demo add-in from a workstation:

 python -m examples excel